PS1TD/OctoDash/Custom-Actions.md

 ### Predefined Actions

-OctoDash supports 7 predefined actions, which aren't achievable with GCode.
+OctoDash supports a number of predefined actions, which aren't achievable with GCode.
 Please copy and paste the complete Action command attribute to prevent any spelling mistakes.
 The brackets and exclamation marks need to be copied as well.
-These commands will be executed even while you're printing and most likely will cancel your print.
+These commands will be executed even while you're printing and can cancel your print.

 - `"command": "[!STOPDASHBOARD]"` - Stops OctoDash and closes the window
 - `"command": "[!DISCONNECT]"` - Disconnects OctoPrint from the printer